Networks

 The Appliances widget shows the status, software version, location, IP address, and other relevant details of each appliance in your Network.
 You can add or remove appliances from your Network using the Add Appliance and Remove Appliance buttons at the bottom of the widget.

-To locate an appliance in the list, use the filter options available by clicking the three horizontal lines in any column header.
+Select the filter options to locate an appliance in the list by clicking the three horizontal lines in any column header.

 Map Widget